ABOUT THE GREENERY, THE WATER AND THE LAND

 Because of historical circumstances several nationalities: Lithuanians, Belarusians, Poles, Russians, Ukrainians and Jews became deeply rooted in Vilnius.
 To them all, Vilnius was a great destination with plenty of opportunities for fostering culture and prosperity.
 This multicultural heritage is evident throughout Vilnius and entire blocks of the Old Town.

-From the twelfth century Vilnius became home to Eastern Orthodox Christians – Ruthenians.
+From the 14th century Vilnius became home to Eastern Orthodox Christians – Ruthenians.
 To this day, in Vilnius there are many Orthodox churches.
 Near the Gate of Dawn, the famous Russian Orthodox Monastery and the Church of the Holy Spirit are located.
 This Church, in which holy martyrs, St. John, St. Anthony and St. Eustace are buried, is the main sanctuary of the Easter Orthodox Christians in Lithuania.

 The prominent Belarusian-born public figure Francis Skorina (1490-1541) established the first printing house of the Grand Duchy of Lithuania in Vilnius and printed books in the old Belarusian language.
 During the nineteenth and twentieth centuries Vilnius was a cultural center and a birthplace of the national movement of the Belarusian people.
 Today you can find a part of the Belarusian community at St. Bartholomew Church in Uzupis.